poozur/gittry/readme.txt

 how convinient haha!
 track the commit.
 not the file itself
-create a new branch is so quick and simple.
+create a new branch is so quick $ simple.